 Author all pages in your root directory.
 This greatly simplifies linking.
-However, when you're linking to images, files, or other content, you can put them in subfolders.
+However, when you're linking to images, files, or other content, you can put these assets into subfolders.

-For example, to link to a file stored in files/doc/myguide.pdf, you would use "files/ doc/myguide.pdf" as the link.
+For example, to link to a file stored in files/doc/whitepaper.pdf, you would use "files/doc/whitepaper.pdf" as the link.

-Why not put pages into subfolders?
+Why not put pages too into subfolders?
 If you put a page into a subfolder, then links to the stylesheets, JavaScript, and other sources will fail.
-On those sub-folder pages, you'd need to use .../ to move up a level in the directory.
-But if you have some pages in some folders, others in sub-sub-folders, and others in the root, trying to guess which files should contain .../ or .../../ or nothing at all and which shouldn't will be a nightmare.
+On those sub-folder pages, you'd need to use .../ to move up a level in the directory to access the stylesheets, JavaScript, etc. But if you have some pages in folders on one level, others in sub-sub-folders, and others in the root, trying to guess which files should contain .../ or .../../ or nothing at all and which shouldn't will be a nightmare.